naveedamar/Bahria-University-Labs/Database Management Systems/README.md

 # 💾 Database Management Systems (DBMS)

-This repository contains all my lab assignments, and projects from my Database Management Systems course.
+This directory contains all my lab assignments, and projects from my Database Management Systems course.
 It serves as a practical record of my learning and application of core database principles.

 The topics covered include: